 Communist governments soon collapsed—resulting in the fall of the Iron Curtain in the early 1990s.
 The 300 million people who had been taught the doctrines of atheism began to seek real answers . . . resulting in an incredible spiritual hunger.

 A new need arose—to train church planters and pastors in these nations characterized by restricted Christian activity during its 70 years of communism.
 John Maisel and Bud Toole recognized this need and responded.

 In May 1993, East-West Ministries International was established to train and mentor faithful and reliable national pastors.
 These pastors could then become a catalyst for indigenous church growth—evangelizing the lost, equipping new believers, and establishing grace-oriented churches.

 Since 1993, the Lord has been faithful in expanding the reach of East-West Ministries.
-During this time of expansion and development, East-West has grown from two men to over 100 staff members and hundreds of national partners.
+During this time of expansion and development, East-West has grown from two men to 200 staff members volunteers and hundreds of national partners.

 A New Chapter

 As the organization continued its development, the leadership of East-West experienced transition in June of 2010.
 East-West founder, John Maisel, assumed the title of Chairman of the Board Emeritus, and Kurt Nelson, formerly Vice President of Field Ministries, succeeded as President and CEO of East-West.

 After the completion of what some called an “impossible” 10 year vision to reach 50 million people with the gospel, East-West began pursuing another audacious vision in 2013, which is only attainable through God’s power—making 1 million disciples of Jesus Christ over the next 5 years.

 Through our continued efforts to mobilize the Body of Christ, evangelize the lost, equip local leaders, and plant churches that multiply by relying on the Holy Spirit and His power, we believe God can once more do the “impossible.”